Sometimes our lives can feel like they are running away from us causing us to feel stressed, anxious, overwhelmed, and unable to focus.

 1. Inhale Essential Oils

-You can add oils to your palms, rub them together than holding your hands 5 inches before your face, take a long deep breath.
+You can add oils to your palms, rub them together then hold your hands 5 inches from your face and take a long deep breath.

 As an alternative, you can add a few drops to cotton balls, or add a few drops to your essential oil jewelry.